tejom/tejom.github.io/_posts/2016-08-06-adding-a-syscall.markdown

 asmlinkage long sys_myhello(char *s)
 ~~~

-I am defining the syscall, which will be named `sys_myhello` and will take one parameter, a string thats going to be printed in a kernel message.
+This is defining the syscall, which will be named `sys_myhello` and will take one parameter, a string that's going to be printed in a kernel message.

-I implemented my new syscall in `kernel/myhello.c`.
+The new syscall implenamtion is in a new file, `kernel/myhello.c`.
 It's very basic.

 ~~~ c
 #include <linux/kernel.h>